 Table of Contents

-- List of the Best Surfboards for Intermediate Surfers
+- The Best Surfboards for Intermediate Surfers in 2021

-- Reviews of the Best Surfboards for Intermediate Surfers
+- Top 15 Best Surfboards for Intermediate Surfers in 2021 Reviews

 - South Bay Board Co.
 Premium Soft Top Surfboard

 - BIC Sport DURA-TEC Surfboard

 - South Bay Board Co.
 Mahi Hybrid 6′ Shortboard Surfboard

 - Wave Bandit Gravy Pro EZ Rider Surfboard

 - ATOM Softtop Surfboard